Cincome/fah2cel/README.md

 This Shiny App allows you to convert temperatures in Fahrenheit to Celsius.

-The applecation can be found  <a href="http://cincome.shinyapps.io/fahrenheit2celsius"> here. </a>
+The application can be found  <a href="http://cincome.shinyapps.io/fahrenheit2celsius"> here. </a>